zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 # YAML Parse Example using Python

-Now, let’s process a compound document with it.

    Consider this document.
 The items inside stuff are indented with two spaces.

    ---
    main: "SKO2020"

         session1: "cyberlab"

         session2: "containerlab"

         lesson1:"containers"

         lesson2: "kubernetes"

    For this example, we will saved the above simple code to a file names. sko2020.yml

    For our test we will create a somple python program that reads in the YAML file stream, maps it into a python dictionary    and allows us to iterate through the ifnormation.
 TAML processors are available or many languages

    For our python example we will use the PyYAML package

    import yaml

    if (__name__ == '__main__'):

-    stream = open("foo.yaml", 'r')
+       stream = open("sko2020.yaml", 'r')

        dictionary = yaml.load(stream)

        for key, value in dictionary.items():

            print (key + " : " + str(value))

    The output is:

    main : SKO2020

    session1 : cyberlab

    session2 : containerlab

    session2 : {'lesson1': 'containers', 'lessons2': 'kubernetes'}